-Role(s) Responsibility UCC Tyndall • Overall compliance, including training and awareness of UCC personnel.
-This includes ensuring training on export controls is made available to all UCC personnel.
-OVPRI Tyndall Operations • Oversight of export control requirements. • Maintaining a list of export control applications and log of issues encountered or corrective actions suggested with regard to this ICP. • Reporting of export control compliance as required by the institution. • Developing and reviewing this ICP on an ongoing basis and to incorporate any operational or compliance related changes within the university.
-OVPRI in consultation with OCLA Tyndall Operations / Tyndall Legal • Advising on export control and assisting with associated queries Tyndall Legal • Informing and including standard contract clauses on export controls to be used in University contracts.
-OCLA Tyndall Legal • Declaration of export control compliance as part of governance reporting (see 7.
-Reporting) All Units All Units • Raising awareness of this ICP and ensuring compliance of their respective personnel, in particular principal investigators / research supervisors.
+Role(s) Responsibility у UCC Tyndall Overall compliance, including training and awareness of UC personnel.
+This includes ensuring training on export control is made available to all UCC personnel.
+OVPRI Tyndall Operations Oversight of export control requirements.
+Maintaining a list of export control applications and log of issues encountered or corrective actions suggested with regard to this ICP.
+Reporting of export control compliance as required by the institution.
+Developing and reviewing this ICP on an ongoing basis and to incorporate any operational or compliance related changes within the university.
+OVPRI in consultation with OCLA Tyndall Operations / Tyndall Legal Advising on export control and assisting with associated queries Informing and including standard contract clauses on expor controls to be used in University contracts. t OCLA Tyndall Legal Declaration of export control compliance as part of governance reporting (see 7.
+Reporting) All Units All Units Raising awareness of this ICP and ensuring compliance of their respective personnel, in particular principal investigators / research supervisors.
 Principal investigators and supervisors are responsible for knowing whether any product, including technology (e.g. know-how), being used in, or resulting from, their research, or the research of students they are supervising, is subject to export controls.
-Monitoring local compliance of export control requirements at pre and post-award Head of School/Unit Head of Unit • Familiarise themselves with the UCC Export Control Guidance Note and using diligence to determine whether their project requires any export control considerations.
+Monitoring local compliance of export control requirements at pre and post-award eness of this ICP and ensuring compliance of ve personnel, in particular principal / research supervisors.
+Principal investigators or are responsible for knowing whether any liding technology (e.g. know-how), being used g from, their research, or the research of are supervising, is subject to export controls.
+Familiarise themselves with the UCC Export Control Guidance Note and using diligence to determine whether their project requires any export control considerations.
 Notifying OVPRI (exportcontrol@ucc.ie) as early as possible if there are likely to be any export control requirements associated with their project.
 Engaging in on-going training and education (see 6.
-Training and Awareness) to maintain their awareness of export control requirements and to help them follow applicables.
-All UCC Personnel who are potential exporters.
-All Tyndall Personnel who are potential exporters. and Awareness) to maintain their awareness of export control requirements and to help them follow applicable regulations and watch for violations or issues.
+Training and Awareness) to maintain their awareness of export exporters.
+All Tyndall Personnel who are potential exporters. control requirements and to help them follow applicable regulations and watch for violations or issues.